 Family and Consumer Sciences Education empowers individuals and families throughout their lives to manage the challenges of living and working in a diverse, global society.
 The unique focus is on work, families and interrelationships.
-Students beginning this major at an Ohio University regional campus have the opportunity to acquire most of the courses recommended for the freshmen and sophomore years.
+Students beginning this major at an Ohio University regional campus have the opportunity to acquire most of the courses recommended for their freshmen and sophomore years.

 For Freshman/First-Year Admission, Change of Program or External Transfer

 No requirements beyond University admission requirements.
 To obtain the documents necessary to change your major or externally transfer into the program you will need to speak with a representative in the Office of Student Affairs located on the 1st floor of Patton Hall in Room 103.
 The main office can be reached at 740.593.4400.

 Opportunities Upon Graduation

-Graduates of the FCS Community Leadership track can acquired jobs in the human services field, in businesses related to the courses required in this varied curriculum, programs working with adolescents, private day care, and other programs such as Peace Corps.
+Graduates of the FCS Community Leadership track can acquire jobs in the human services field, in businesses related to the courses required in this varied curriculum, programs working with adolescents, private day care, and other programs such as Peace Corps.